batteryshark/mmio/README.md

 This is a plugin for optimized gamepad support on Mario Multiverse.

 ## Changelog
+20220128_0:

+	-> Optimized focus check for background input.

+	-> Changed deadzone config location to actual MM config to use new deadzone setting!

 20220124_2:

 	-> Bugfix to support hotpluggable controllers